On the $p$-adic theory of local models: Minuscule implies representable

-It suffices now to verify smoothness\footnote{Observe that the conjugation action of $\la$ on $G_C$ does not always extend to $\calG_{O_C}$, so we are not in the presence of a repeller subgroup.} of $\calP_\la^-$.
+For the second statement, it suffices to verify smoothness of $\calP_\la^-$ since by construction $\calP_\la^-$ is closed in $\calG_{O_C}$ and in particular affine.
+(Observe that the conjugation action of $\la$ on $G_C$ does not always extend to $\calG_{O_C}$, so $\calP_\la^-$ is not a repeller subgroup.)
 By \cite[Corollaire 2.2.5]{BT84}, we can do this by restricting to the flat closures of $a$-root groups of $P_\la^-$ with respect to the (non-maximal) split torus $S_C$.
 Using the structure of $\calU_a \subset \calG$ defined over $O$, we see that this amounts to check that the morphism

 induced by a surjection $B\to C$ of finite free $A$-algebras is a smooth cover.
 Indeed, the $a$-root group of $\calP_\la^-$ decomposes scheme-theoretically as a product of fibers of such morphisms. \end{proof}